 (5) Nothing in this section limits the ability of the Commissioner to perform a function through an officer or agent.

-[Section 59 inserted by No. 28 of 2006 s.
+[Section 59 inserted: No. 28 of 2006 s.
 69.]

 60. Information officially obtained to be confidential

 (1) A person who misuses information obtained by reason of any function that person has, or at any time had, in the administration of this Part commits an offence.